Pier

 A pier is a raised structure that rises above a body of water and usually juts out from its shore, typically supported by piles or pillars, and provides above-water access to offshore areas.
-Frequent pier uses include fishing, boat docking and access for both passengers and cargo, and oceanside recreation.
+Frequent pier uses include fishing, boat docking and access for both passengers and cargo, and oceanside recreation such as swimming (e.g. the Edgar Downie Pier in Kingston, the 46 swim piers in Lake Geneva, or LoveQuay swim pier in Toronto).
 Bridges, buildings, and walkways may all be supported by architectural piers.
 Their open structure allows tides and currents to flow relatively unhindered, whereas the more solid foundations of a quay or the closely spaced piles of a wharf can act as a breakwater, and are consequently more liable to silting.
 Piers can range in size and complexity from a simple lightweight wooden structure to major structures extended over 1600 m.
 In American English, a pier may be synonymous with a dock.

 Piers have been built for several purposes, and because these different purposes have distinct regional variances, the term pier tends to have different nuances of meaning in different parts of the world.
 Thus in North America and Australia, where many ports were, until recently, built on the multiple pier model, the term tends to imply a current or former cargo-handling facility.
 In contrast, in Europe, where ports more often use basins and river-side quays than piers, the term is principally associated with the image of a Victorian cast iron pleasure pier which emerged in Great Britain during the early 19th century.
 However, the earliest piers pre-date the Victorian age.